nphorsley59/reference-materials/README.md

 4. Limited features out of the box: Vim has fewer features out of the box compared to some other text editors, which can make it less appealing to some developers.
 5. Not as user-friendly as some other text editors: While Vim is a powerful tool, it can be less user-friendly than some other text editors, especially for beginners.

-Overall, Vim is a powerful and versatile text editor that offers many benefits to developers and system administrators.
-However, its steep learning curve and keyboard-based interface can be challenging for some users, and its limited GUI capabilities and features out of the box may make it less appealing to some developers. <br>
+Overall, Vim is a powerful and versatile text editor that offers many benefits.
+However, its steep learning curve and keyboard-based interface can be challenging for new users, and its limited GUI capabilities and features out of the box may make it less appealing to some developers. <br>

 ### Additional Resources
 [https://intellipaat.com/blog/what-is-pycharm/](https://intellipaat.com/blog/what-is-pycharm/) <br>